A route is a group of trips and patterns that are displayed to riders as a single service

 Filtering routes

 Routes can be filtered according to Type, Mode or Agency.
-In order to show or hide a route, click the corresponding visibility toggle button.
+In order to show or hide a route, click the corresponding toggle button.
 Hiding a route also removes it from any calculations and journey planning.

 In order to understand how routes function within service scheduling, you can follow the tutorial on creating scheduled services.